-Renters Insurance Covers Fire and Wind Damage
+Renters Insurance Covers Fire and Smoke Damage

-If you ever worry about your stuff being stolen, renters insurance will forever put an end to it.
-Your theft protection starts in your apartment and goes anywhere you go.
-You can be anywhere, but if your stuff is stolen off of you, your renters policy will take care of it--up to the limits of your coverage that is.
-For people who live in areas that experience a lot of thefts, like college towns for example, renters insurance should be a must.
+If you ever worry about your stuff being stolen, a renters insurance policy can calm your fears.
+Your theft protection starts in your apartment and follows you anywhere you go.
+So if your stuff is stolen from you, inside or outside your home, your renters policy will take care of it—up to the limits of your coverage.
+For people who live in areas with a high rate of theft, such as college towns, renters insurance should be a must.

-It Also Protects Against Vandalism
+Renters Insurance Also Protects Against Vandalism

 Renters Insurance Protects Against Water Damage But Not Flooding

 In the eyes of insurance companies, water damage and flooding are two different things, and only water damage is covered by a renters insurance policy.
 Water damage to your belongings may be caused by leaking water or a burst pipe.
 In this case you're covered.
 If it is a flood, an act of nature resulting in water coming from outside your house, you generally are not covered.
 So if you live in Manhattan and there is a storm surge, flooding your downstairs, you won't be covered unless you have separate flood insurance.